-Past Master Watches: Past Master watches display the Masonic Past Master symbol.
-These watches may be worn by members who have had the honor of holding or who have previously held the position of Worshipful Master of their Lodge.
+Past Master watches display the Masonic Past Master symbol.
+These watches may be worn by members who previously or currently have had the honor of holding the position of Worshipful Master of their Lodge.

 Symbols on Past Master Watches